-The program is designed to be completed in approximately 10 weeks but you will have access to the platform for 5 months to complete all of the requirements.
+The program is designed to be completed in approximately ten weeks but you will have access to the platform for five months to complete all of the requirements.
 The modules must be done in order (i.e. completing one module will "unlock" the next).
 In addition to watching all the sessions (lectures, interviews, and labs), a student must achieve a combined total average of 75% or higher on the graded quizzes.
 If you have questions or concerns regarding a quiz, please submit a comment on the quiz page in question.
 Once you have finished the course, you must complete the post-program survey in order to receive your certificate.
-Certificates will be awarded on a rolling monthly basis beginning in early November, and weekly during the month of January.
+Certificates will be awarded on a rolling weekly basis beginning two months into the program.